 It’s cheaper than traditional taxi services, and often more convenient.
 Rideshare programs may be the wave of the future, but the process for vetting drivers and ensuring road safety compliance not been fully fleshed out yet.
 When accidents do happen, other drivers may not necessarily know all the ins and outs of how to proceed.

-Here you will find articles and answers to some of the most frequently asked questions about Uber accidents and Uber accident claims.
+Here you will find articles and answers to some of the most frequently asked questions about Uber accidents, Uber accident claims, Lyft injuries and Lyft accidents.
 This includes blog posts and information about recent cases, potential settlements, new legislation, and also what to do if you’re injured as a passenger in an Uber vehicle.

 While many California drivers like using Uber because of the convenience, these companies have yet to figure out the best way to both vet and train their drivers.
 The Uber App, which runs on a cellphone, often splits the driver’s attention between the road and their phone.
 This leaves other motorists, cyclists, and pedestrians more vulnerable than they would otherwise be.

 For those that are injured by an Uber driver, the same laws that protect other motorists, cyclists, and pedestrians against distracted drivers, protect them against Uber drivers.
 Furthermore, the sheer volume of accidents that are being caused by Uber drivers may lead some to seek damages against the rideshare company itself.

 Accidents involving Uber drivers are increasing across San Francisco, Los Angeles, and other major metropolitan areas all across California and the US.
 It has led many to question the business model on which ridesharing is based, and what can be done to ensure the safety of others on the road.

 While legislators appear sluggish to tackle the issue head-on, the only recourse for those that have been injured in Uber accidents is to litigate the process.